Emails show Amazon pressed Postal Service for mailbox, a move the union believes violates labor law

 “Speak for yourself!
 Mail your ballot here,” reads a banner on the tent.

 One reason the mailbox is controversial is that the NLRB, which is overseeing the election, rejected Amazon’s request to put ballot boxes at the warehouse for in-person voting.
-The board cited concerns about the safety of Amazon workers and agency staff members during the coronavirus pandemic in ruling that balloting should be sent to the NLRB by mail.
+The board cited concerns about the safety of Amazon workers and agency staff members during the coronavirus pandemic in ruling that ballotsshould be sent to the NLRB by mail.

-The use of social distancing procedures Amazon employs at its warehouses to insure workers do not get too close to one another during the pandemic “to monitor the line leading to the voting tent would give the impression of surveillance or tracking,” Lisa Henderson, the acting regional director of the NLRB’s Atlanta office, wrote in her ruling setting election rules.
+The use of social distancing procedures that Amazon employs at its warehouses to ensure workers do not get too close to one another during the pandemic “to monitor the line leading to the voting tent would give the impression of surveillance or tracking,” Lisa Henderson, the acting regional director of the NLRB’s Atlanta office, wrote in her ruling setting election rules.

+More than 3,200 workers voted, though hundreds of votes were challenged, according to the union.
+The tally could take a day or longer as the agency counts each unchallenged vote by hand, one by one.